syncfusion/blazor-docs/src/calendars/calendar/data-binding.md

----
-title: "Data-Binding"
-component: "Calendar"
-description: "This section helps to learn how to bind the value in ASP.NET Core Blazor application"
----

 # Data Binding

 This section briefly explains how to bind the value to the Calendar component in the below different ways.